codacy/codacy-clang-tidy/docs/description/cppcoreguidelines-interfaces-global-init.md

 This check flags initializers of globals that access extern objects, and therefore can lead to order-of-initialization problems.

-This rule is part of the “Interfaces” profile of the C++ Core Guidelines, see https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md\#Ri-global-init
+This rule is part of the "Interfaces" profile of the C++ Core Guidelines, see https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md\#Ri-global-init